 - Gross Profit: Also known as gross income or gross margin, the gross profit is net revenue excluding costs of sales.

 - Operating Expenses: Operating expenses are administrative, general, and selling expenses that are related to running the business for a specific period of time.
-This includes rental expenses, payroll, utilities, and any other expense required to operate the business.
+This includes rental expenses, payroll, utilities, and any other expenses required to operate the business.
 Also included are non-cash expenses such as depreciation.

 - Operating Income: It refers to earnings before taxes, depreciation, interest, and authorization.
 Deduct operating expenses from your gross profit to calculate operating income.